So, I’m trying something new!

 Do The Blue Blocker Glasses Work?

-I’ve been using these glasses off and on for a few months now.
+I’ve been using these glasses off and on for several months now.
 During the winter when the sun sets at 5:30 I don’t grab them that early, but I’ll reach for them after I tuck my kids into bed.
-This pair of glasses also looks like it might be a good set to try.

 Preliminary results are that I actually woke up before my alarm about 5 times in the first few weeks, which equals the number of times I’ve done that my entire life.
 (That was actually before I was trying to get more sleep.)
 So maybe there’s something to them!!
 It’s hard to say for sure if I felt more rested the next morning.
 It’s so subjective, especially because I have a terrible, inconsistent sleep schedule. 🙁 More data needed!